 Recommended by Kriszti from She Wanders Abroad

 When thinking about fairytale castles in Europe, Neuschwanstein Castle is usually the first one that comes to mind.
-If it looks familiar to you it’s not a coincidence – legend has it that Neuschwanstein Castle was the main source of inspiration for Walt Disney when creating Cinderella’s castle in the 1950 movie.
-The castle also looks very similar to the Disney logo shown before every Disney film.
+It’s one of the most beautiful dream destinations in the world and if it looks familiar to you, that’s not a coincidence.
+Legend has it that Neuschwanstein Castle was the main source of inspiration for Walt Disney when creating Cinderella’s castle in the 1950 movie and the castle also looks very similar to the Disney logo shown before every Disney film.

 The construction of Neuschwanstein Castle began in 1868 on the request of King Ludwig II.
 It was originally designed to have more than 200 rooms but when the king died in 1886 the funds of the project were also cut and the castle has never been fully finished.
 Two months after the king’s death the castle was opened up to the public and it’s been the most visited landmark in Germany ever since.